darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

   * x Test adding a new comment.
 Observe that the user name for the comment is a big object - instead of a string type for the author, we made author an object - we need to modify the .ejs to account for our changes above // expect author.username. - show.ejs for a campground

 ### 352. YelpCamp: User Associations: Campground
+* Analogous changes to previous section but for campgrounds. i.e. associating users with campgrounds that are created via the campground form.
+You can't submit a new campground unless you are signed in. // expect adding isLoggedIn() to campground routes. // Also want to save username+id with a campground DB entry - again, analogous to the comments related changes in previous section.
+Later these changes will be used in controlling who can delete and update campgrounds.
+Similarly, later, for delete and update of comments.
+* Prevent not logged in user from creating a campground // expect isLoggedIn() middleware added to create campground form and post campground route.